YEGDevStories/YEGDevStories-Meetup/README.md

 # YEGDevStories Meetup
 This repo will track the issues and tasks for the YEGDevStories Meetups.

+The meetups focus on sharing real world stories and experiences in software development.
+Hopefully we can all learn from each others mistakes instead of making our own!

+Each event consists of a few presentations with a focused theme.
+Past themes include Large Scale Web Development, Big Data... now what?, Cloud Migrations and Synthetic Environments.

 For information on the next meetup, check us out on [Meetup.com](https://www.meetup.com/en-AU/Large-Scale-Web-Development-in-Edmonton/?_cookie-check=eiBU-klbvPkmgLb9).

+# When?
+Our next meetup is September 13th.
+After that we plan to have a meetup on the second Thursday of every second month.
+(November 8th, January 10th, March 14th, etc.)

 # Current Organizers